advdylan/my_projects/AutoWood/README.md

 ![Orders table](https://github.com/advdylan/my_projects/blob/main/orders.jpg)
 Notes section allows to leave a note to a certain order.
 It's saved inside database.
 Status shows the production progress on every of the order.
 The table's row change it's color in 3 conditions.
 Whether the order is complete, not even started or in progress.
 DELETE function works for both production and orders tables.
 Send to production does transfer and order from order table to production table.
 It doesnt work automatically.
 The last function here is finish.
 It sends certain order to Warehouse on click.
 The order is removed from production and orders table and then beign added to warehouse table.

+#### Production

+Production table is much simplier than orders.
+It requires the user/worker to just use checkboxes to indicate if certain object is done.
+It is also recorded in the database and that's exacly how orders table can see the progress.